 N/A

+Reservation of Rights

+The following draft language has not been agreed to by NRU or any NRU member and is provided for discussion purposes only.
+The draft Provider of Choice contract red-lines, including this section, are subject to NRU’s ongoing review and recommended revision.
+NRU reserves the right to subsequently object to, and if necessary, reject the language below, in whole or in part, and/or propose alternative language, including the right to reject or propose alternatives to the edits proposed by NRU in this draft.

 17. INFORMATION EXCHANGE AND CONFIDENTIALITY(08/15/08 Version)

 17.1 General Requirements

-Upon request, each Party shall provide the other Party with any information that is necessary to administer this Agreement and to forecast «Customer Name»’s Total Retail Load, forecast BPA system load, comply with NERC reliability standards, prepare bills, resolve billing disputes, administer Transfer Service, and otherwise implement this Agreement.
-For example, this obligation includestransmission and power scheduling information and load and resource metering information (such as one-line diagrams, metering diagrams, loss factors, etc.).
+Upon request, each Party shall provide the other Party any information that is necessary to administer this Agreement and to forecast «Customer Name»’s Total Retail Load, forecast BPA system load, comply with NERC reliability standards, prepare bills, resolve billing disputes, administer Transfer Service, forecast and monitor large loads and NLSLs, and otherwise implement this Agreement.
+For example, this obligation includes, but is not limited to: (1) load and resource data relating to large loads and NLSLs; (2) transmission and power scheduling information; (3) load and resource metering information (such as customer system one-line and metering diagrams, loss factors, etc.); and, (4) Energy Storage Device data.

-In addition, «Customer Name» shall provide information BPA requests about Dedicated Resources for purposes of meeting BPA’s statutory obligations under section 7(b) of the Northwest Power Act.
-Information requested under this section 17.1 shall be provided in a timely manner.
+In addition, «Customer Name» shall provide information BPA requests about Dedicated Resources for purposes of meeting: (1) BPA’s statutory obligations under section 7(b) of the Northwest Power Act and (2) regional resource adequacy programs and market participation.

+The Parties shall make best efforts to provide information requested under this section 17.1 within the time frame specified in the request.
 If «Customer Name» fails to provide BPA with information «Customer Name» is required to provide pursuant to this Agreement and the absence of such information makes it impossible for BPA to perform a calculation, make a determination, or take an action required under this Agreement, then BPA may suspend its obligation to perform such calculation, make such determination, or take such action until «Customer Name» has provided such information to BPA.

 17.2 Reports